Revive101/Aurorium/README.md

 - [Community](#community)
 - [License](#license)

+## Need to extract .wad files free and easily?
+We got you
+[KiWad-Unpacker](https://github.com/Phill030/KiWad-Unpacker) is a **free** fast and easy-to-use tool for unpacking .wad files.
+Whether you're a game modder or simply need to access the contents of a .wad file, this open-source project has got you covered.
+It's designed to be user-friendly and completely free.

 ## Getting Started

 These instructions will help you get a copy of Aurorium up and running on your local machine for development and testing purposes.